Is control of type I error rate needed in Bayesian clinical trial designs?: Satisfying the requirements of the regulators

+(ii) The values for design parameters $\pi_e, \pi_f, \varepsilon_e, \varepsilon_f$ and $\Delta$ can be selected in a meaningful way only in a considered substantive context, in consultation between the sponsors and the regulators at the time the trial is being designed, thereby corresponding directly on their roles in the stopping rules \textbf{(D:i)} and \textbf{(D:ii)}.
+In principle, once their values have been selected in the desired way and approved by the parties concerned, the trial can be started without, as is presently the common practice, experimenting with preliminary simulations to determine an appropriate trial size.
+(In addition to stopping the trial due to concluded \textit{efficacy} or \textit{futility}, the possibility of \textit{inconclusive} early stopping is considered in Section \ref{subsection:no:2.2}).

-(ii) The decisions during the analysis are always based on the current posterior distribution, not directly on the prior.
+(iii) The decisions during the analysis are always based on the current posterior distribution, not on criteria such as FDP.
 When more data become available, the conclusions become less sensitive to the choice of the prior.
+After having actually established that the trial has ended at a finite value of $\bftau_{e}$, and having thereby observed the data $ {\bf{D}}_{\tau_{e}}$, the bound FDP $< \varepsilon_e$ for the probability of false discovery, guaranteed by the above Proposition, can be replaced by the realized value of $\P_{\pi_e} (\bftheta _{1} - \bftheta _{0} \le \Delta \vert {\bf{D}}_{\tau_{e}}).$

-The smaller the value of $\varepsilon_e$, the more outcome data are required before the conditioning event $\{\bftau = \bftau_e < \infty\}$ can be established, if at all, and the weaker is the dependence of $\P_{\pi_e} (\bftheta _{1} - \bftheta_{0} \le \Delta \vert {\bf{D}}_{\bftau_{e}} \cap \{\bftau = \bftau_e < \infty \})$ on the prior $\pi_e$.
+(iv) The smaller the value of $\varepsilon_e$, the more outcome data are required before the conditioning event $\{\bftau = \bftau_e < \infty\}$ can be established, if at all, and the weaker is the dependence of $\P_{\pi_e} (\bftheta _{1} - \bftheta_{0} \le \Delta \vert {\bf{D}}_{\bftau_{e}} \cap \{\bftau = \bftau_e < \infty \})$ on the prior $\pi_e$.
 If the sensitivity aspect is a real concern to either party, the design can include a compulsory burn-in period such that the decision rules \textbf{(D:i)} - \textbf{(D:iv)} are activated only after the burn-in period has passed.
-Technically, this means that $\sigma_1$ is selected to be sufficiently large.
-For a more general discussion of the impact of prior selection in Bayesian trial designs see, e.g., \textcite{morita2010evaluating}.
+Technically, this means that $\sigma_1$, the number of treated patients before initiating the first interim analysis, is selected to be sufficiently large.
+For a more general discussion of the impact of prior selection in Bayesian trial designs see, e.g., \cite{morita2010evaluating}.